Health & Safety

 Tawonga also employs a therapist at Camp who is available to meet with campers as needed, as well as to provide additional advice and support to our counselors and Unit Head team.

-At Tawonga, we believe that “Food is king” and strive to make mealtime a community focused experience.
 Don’t worry – your child won’t be hungry at Camp!
 Our kitchen staff prepares nutritious and delicious meals and alternative entrees to accommodate food allergies, restrictions and preferences.
 Prior to attending Camp, families complete camper information forms which include detailed questionnaires about each child’s unique dietary needs.

 In Tawonga’s state-of-the-art kitchen, our dedicated team of kitchen staff prepare family-style meals for our 500-person community three times a day.
 They cook from scratch and strive to provide healthy and delicious meals and snacks.
 Meals are balanced, using locally sourced and organic ingredients whenever possible, including from Tawonga’s own garden.
 Check out the Tawonga blog series, “Tawonga Tidbit” to explore some daily menus from the kitchen during the summer!

-Our in-house bakery allows us to produce baked goods made from scratch, including sandwich bread, challah and desserts.
-Snacks are available throughout the day, including fruit, string cheese and crackers.
+Our in-house bakery allows us to produce baked goods made from scratch, including challah and desserts.
+Snacks are available throughout the day, including fruit, string cheese and pretzels.
 We provide a hot and cold cereal bar each morning, and a sandwich and salad bar at lunch and dinner.
 Our team of “alternate foods” chefs prepare alternative options from the main meal for those with specific dietary needs to offer options free of gluten, soy and other known allergens.

 A Note on Nuts